-&lt;sup>2MPD relies on Dobbs, Inc. v.
+&lt;sup>1MPD relies on Dobbs, Inc. v.
 Local 614, International Brotherhood of Teamsters, which held that an arbitrator exceeds his authority if he adds to, subtracts from, or modifies the provisions of a collective bargaining agreement in arriving at a decision.
 Dobbs, Inc. v.
 Local 614, International Brotherhood of Teamsters, 813 F.2d 85 (6th Cir.
 1987).
 In Dobbs the Court concluded that the Arbitrator created his own contract rather than apply the contract that was agreed upon by the parties.
 Specifically, the Arbitrator's award contradicted a table of penalties which was agreed to by the parties and contained in the collective bargaining agreement.
 Id.
-However, the present case involves a disagreement with the Arbitrator's interpretation of a
+However, the present case involves a disagreement with the Arbitrator's interpretation of a provision contained in the agreement.
+Therefore, Dobbs is not applicable.

-Decision and Order PERB Case No. 01-A-05 Page 3
+Decision and Order PERB Case No. 01-A-08 Page 3